Green gold aka avocados is something to consider when you’re thinking of a healthy and natural extensive care for your body.

 In ancient times, the Aztecs and other populations used avocado as protection from strong sun and wind, to keep their skin hydrated.
 Avocado acts as an emollient and it boots elasticity of the skin with its fatty acids.

 Here’s how to improve your skin and get a healthy glow with avocado benefits for skin:

 - hydrates dry skin, which is why it is used in a lot of moisturizers and lotions

-- it works as a natural SPF (as an oil it has the SPF 15 factor, but I don’t recommend it; see natural oils sun safety here)
+- it works as a natural SPF (the oil supposedly has the SPF 15 factor, but I don’t recommend it; see natural oils sun safety here)

 - helpful with sunburns and skin regeneration

 You know that pulp inside the avocado peel?
 That thin green layer, darker than the rest of the meat, has the highest concentration of vitamins and oils.
 Don’t throw it away!
 Scrape it off the peel with a spoon and apply it to the area under your eyes.
 Leave it on for 15 minutes, then rinse with warm water.

 Avocado exfoliating face mask